 This website was created in honor of the bicentennial of his birth, 2009.
 It serves as an archive for reflections written about him in years previous, in the book: Saint Vincent—A Benedictine Place; from those who have studied him for many years, such as author Jerome Oetgen; from Benedictine leaders who have been influenced by him, such as Notker Wolf.

 Please take a moment to read some of the articles about this Benedictine Place, about his history and heritage, even some of his letters.
-Visit virtually some of his foundations in America on the links page, or experience some of his history via YouTube.
+Visit virtually some of his foundations in America on the links page.

 “Forward, always forward, everywhere forward!”